muhassin/testproj_asis_cp1252_crlf/README.md

 3. Create a new branch.
 4. Check that the charset/encoding and newline formats match the filenames.
 5. Make the explained changes in each file.
 Commit them.
+   * Especially check the .bat file newlines; seems Idea auto-converts them to LF on save, and an explicit conversion back to CRLF is needed.
+Also, on some versions of Idea, after that manual conversion to CRLF is done, Idea still shows LF on the status bar even though it is has actually been reverted correctly.
 6. Create new files (without explicitly setting their charset/encoding or newline format), add some ä ö in them, and after saving them, check their formats:
    * Defaults.java in main_std/java - should get UTF-8 and LF
    * defaults.txt in main_win/resources - should get CP1252 and CRLF
 7. Recheck that the charset/encoding and newline formats match the filenames.
 8. Push the new branch and its changes to your forked repository and create PR from the branch to main.
 9. Check the shown diffs (note: do _not_ ignore whitespace...)

 Any problems with charsets/encoding or converted newlines should be easily visible.
+(Note, seems Github doesn't always handle cp1252/latin1 characters visually correctly in diff-view, but the merge will still be done correctly.
+For example, the .bat file with cp1252 is shown correctly, but the similar .txt file with cp1252 is not.)

 ### Other stuff